frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/d7003ec84a3b856fa9d2530fe4c3c5d7)

 The alpha layout aims to reduce lateral finger movement on the index finger.
 In fact the lower key of the inner column has been completely removed in this version.
 An older version performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
-For minimum SFBs, swap P and F.

-Some changes have been made to the layout that nominally give it worse performance, because of the use of [comborolls](docs/comborolls.md).
-I recommend at a minimum setting up comborolls for ER and YOU on the right hand.
-If that works out, consider the rest of the comborolls at the link.
+Since then, changes have been made to the layout that nominally give it worse performance, because of the use of [comborolls](docs/comborolls.md).
+The linked doc is out of date for the current layout, see [``combo_defs.h``](combo_defs.h) for the actual comborolls in use.

+From v37 on, E and Space have been swapped relative to their RSTHD positions.
+This is a common change made - see [RSTHD variants and similar layouts](#rsthd-variants-and-similar-layouts).

 Z and J are accessed as vertical combos.